Declarative vs. Scripted: Choosing Your Jenkins Pipeline Syntax

 Declarative Pipelines

-Introduced with Pipeline version 2.5, Declarative Pipeline is a more modern and opinionated syntax designed to make writing and understanding pipelines easier.
-It provides a structured approach with a predefined block structure, making it highly readable and intuitive, especially for those new to Jenkins or Groovy.
+Declarative Pipeline is the newer, opinionated syntax designed to make writing and understanding pipelines easier.
+It provides a structured approach with predefined blocks, which helps teams keep Jenkinsfiles consistent.

 Characteristics and Syntax